NateEag/how-i-code/content/dates-and-times.rst

 `Precision`_ is important when dealing with time.
-"An hour ago" specifies a time, as does "one hour, seven minutes, and thirty-three seconds ago", but they communicate different things.
+"An hour ago" specifies a time, as does "one hour, seven minutes, and thirty-three seconds ago", but they mean different things.
 Libraries tend to use a precision of seconds or higher, and don't always offer a way to handle lower-precision times, so think carefully about precision when writing time-related code.

 Precision applies to dates, too.
 Do not use dates to store years, or years and